Getting Started with Cities: Skylines - 72 Tips and Tricks

 70. Make rough plans for your city’s eventual shape to make sure you buy the right tiles as you expand

 I like to build fairly organically.
 I like that my finished city is kind of the product of all the decisions I had to make along the way.
 So I plan in a general way, but not meticulously.
 Regardless, it’s a good idea to think carefully about the broad shape of the city to make sure you buy the right tiles.
-You start in the middle of a 5×5 grid, and you can only choose 9.
+You start in the middle of a 5x5 grid, and you can only choose 9.

 71. Mods and assets on the Steam Workshop can alter practically every part of the game

 You can endlessly customise the game with the Steam Workshop.
 Mods change the game’s functionality in some way, while assets are basically things to place in game.
 So without breaking anything you can safely add new types of plane, train, road etc. Say you want a Boeing 737 in Norwegian livery or a road with monorail and bike lanes?
 The Workshop almost certainly has you covered.
+Looking over the city

 72. If you’re a normal person, your first city will be crap.
 Don’t worry about it.
 Play, experiment, and find out what aspects you most enjoy for your next one